HISTORY OF PENN TOWNSHIP SNYDER COUNTY, PENNSYLVANIA

 The State Library of Pennsylvania Commonwealth & Walnut Sts., Harrisburg, PA.
 This library provides information for State Government and citizens, collects and preserves Pennsylvania's written heritage through materials published for, by, and about Pennsylvania.
 Parks

-The East Snyder Park is a multiuse facility which is under development using state grants and local donations.
-It is located along the upper end of University Ave. near Rt.
-522, at the location of the existing Penn Township ball fields.
-The master plan of the park calls for nine professional grade horseshoe pits, baseball, softball, football, lacrosse and soccer fields, playground with age appropriate apparatus, a playground for older children, and a wetland conservation education area.
+The East Snyder Park is a multiuse facility which is constantly upgraded using state grants and local donations.
+It is located at 875 University Ave. near Rt.
+522. The park has nine professional grade horseshoe pits, baseball, softball, football, lacrosse and soccer fields, playground with age appropriate apparatus, a playground for older children, a playground for special needs children and a wetland conservation education area.
 The facilities are governed by the East Snyder Regional Recreation Association, a 501 (c) organization with a board made up of interested parties, local youth recreation organization representatives and area government officials.

 Penn Township is located in the Susquehanna Valley in Northeast Pennsylvania along the Susquehanna River.

 Facts about Snyder County